dekadii01/filmagnet/README.md

-Here's a draft for the README file of the Filmagnet application:

----

 # Filmagnet

 Filmagnet is a web application designed to provide users with detailed information about movies, including the latest releases, top-rated films, and more.
 The application features a sleek and responsive design, ensuring an optimal viewing experience across various devices, including mobile phones, tablets, and desktops.